Formal Report for the Atomic Absorption Lab

 one point calibration for F- was used.

 3. A Results/Discussion section.
 This section should include the tap water Ca2+ and Mg2+ concentrations, a discussion of the quality of the results, and a discussion of what the concentrations mean in the context of other measurements.
-To indicate the quality of the measurements, you may want to discuss the calibration curves that you produced, the uncertainty in the tap water concentrations, the error in the unknown measurement (this should be available when the non-formal AA lab report is returned).
+To indicate the quality of the measurements, you may want to discuss the calibration curves that you produced, the uncertainty in the tap water concentrations, and the error in the unknown measurement (this should be available when the non-formal AA lab report is returned).
 A discussion of the meaning of the tap water concentrations normally will also include a comparison to measurements from other samples collected in the vicinity, if possible, and/or from other samples of similar concentration.
 Data from several past classes is available on the web-site and an Excel Spreadsheet containing this semester's data may become available.
 Compare your tap-water with other samples from your own area if possible, and from other areas as well.
 Note that some seasonal variability is expected so that a 20% difference, for example, from a water agency or class median value, not at all unexpected.
 Further variation is possible in drought years.

 Important Caution: If you take specific information from sources such as the Harris textbook (as mentioned above), they should be referenced.
 You should try to write descriptions in your own words.
 Copying whole sentences or phrases from other sources without putting them in quotations is considered plagerism (a form of cheating by stealing someone else's writing).
 You are welcome (in fact recommended) to work with others provided you are doing the writing yourself.
 A positive way to work with another is to exchange completed reports and proof-read each other's reports.
 Students found to have major parts of the report written identically to others may be considered to have plagerized their reports.